 With more and more nations creating BIM frameworks, specifiers will limit their selection process to manufacturers who offer BIM objects: information-rich digital replicas of physical products.
 Need BIM objects?
 We have an entire team dedicated to creating a-list BIM content.

 How to meet the BIM requirements

-BIM mandates are popping up all over the globe, influencing the very fabric of business in construction.
-But how can you make sure that you're following the curve?
+BIM mandates are popping up all over the globe, influencing the very fabric of the construction business.
+But how can you make sure that you're ahead of the curve?

-BIM mandates and adoption is a part of a wider digitisation process.
-During 2020 and the "must-not-be-named" pandemic, it's moved from a luxury to a necessity.
+BIM mandates and adoption are a part of a wider digitization process.
+During 2020 and the "that-which-must-not-be-named" pandemic, BIM moved from a luxury to a necessity.
 Trade shows are still important for our industry, but digital alternatives are dwarfing the hype.
-According to a recent survey with 2,568 architects, engineers, contractors and owners/operators, we found that:
+According to a recent survey with 2,568 architects, engineers, contractors, and owners/operators, we found that: